 The Anatomy of a Spear Phishing Attack: How Hackers Fool Their Targets

-Spear phishing attacks are a type of targeted phishing attack in which cybercriminals send fraudulent emails to specific individuals or groups to obtain sensitive information or to gain access to computer systems or valuable information and money.
+Spear phishing emails are targeted phishing attacks in which cybercriminals send fraudulent messages to specific individuals or groups to obtain sensitive information or gain access to computer systems or valuable information and money.

-These attacks often use information gathered from social media, company websites, or other sources to make the email appear more legitimate and convincing.
-Spear Phishing attacks can be highly effective at tricking users into revealing sensitive information, and have been responsible for numerous data breach and financial losses.
+These attacks often use information from social media, company websites, or other sources to make the email appear more legitimate and convincing.
+A spear phishing attack tricks users effectively into revealing sensitive information.
+As a result, spear phishing emails have been responsible for numerous data breach and financial losses.

-Another way that spear phishing attacks can cause damage to small businesses is by manipulating users into downloading malware or giving away sensitive information through the use of cloud services like Dropbox or Mailchimp.
-In these attacks, the cybercriminal may send a fraudulent email that appears to come from a legitimate cloud service, such as a Dropbox file share or a Mailchimp newsletter.
-The email may contain a link or attachment that, when clicked, installs malware or redirects the user to a fake website designed to steal login credentials or other sensitive information.
+Spear phishing attacks can cause damage to small businesses by manipulating users into downloading malware or giving away sensitive information through cloud services like Dropbox or Mailchimp.
+In these email attack types, the cybercriminal may send a fraudulent email that appears to come from a legitimate cloud service, but contains a link or attachment that, when clicked, installs malware or redirects the user to a fake website designed to steal login credentials or other sensitive information.

 Watch: Anatomy of a Spear Phishing Attack